 This item is MADE TO ORDER, requiring approximately 2 weeks for completion.
 Pictures are provided as examples of past works; your board will be made to your specifications, completely unique from the next.

-*Charts for ARTWORK SELECTION and WOOD TYPE are located in the photos.
-Artwork is not restricted to those offered for any particular "MADE-TO-ORDER" item.
+*Charts for ARTWORK SELECTION and WOOD / EDGE TYPE are located in the photos.
+Artwork, wood, and edge types are not restricted to those offered for any particular "MADE-TO-ORDER" item.
 Artwork options vary from item to item within the IGNITED shop, and are interchangeable in most cases; please message me with your specific request(s).
 Customer-supplied artwork is always welcomed!
+An online library of high resolution artwork selection charts for this listing as well as others in the shop can be found here:https://www.ignitedartsofmaine.com/art-selection-library

 • Gameplay gridwork and the individual panels are precisely created with a powerful laser engraver.
 The board is assembled and then detailed by hand using pyrography, the art of woodburning.
 The outer edges of the board are carved for a rustic, traveled appearance.
 The board is treated with a natural oil and then lacquered with a satin finish to protect the surface and artistic details.